zimmski/tirion/tirion-agent/README.md

 * Execute the program [c-client](/clients/c-client) with the arguments “-v” and “-r 5” while fetching metrics every 10 milliseconds and sending metrics every other second to a server
 	<pre><code>tirion-agent -exec c-client -exec-arguments “-v -r 5” -metrics-filename folder/metrics.json -server "localhost:9000" -send-interval</code></pre>

+## Limits

+All limit arguments restrict the running process of the monitored program by some metric.
+If a limit is reached, the process is instantaneously killed by sending a <code>SIGKILL</code> signal to the process’s group id which also kills all child processes of the parent process.

+* <code>-limit-memory</code>

+    Limits the monitored process by the accumulated <code>Resident Set Size</code> (RSS) of the parent and child processes.
+The interval time of the check can be adapted by the argument <code>-limit-memory-interval</code>.
+This implies that the monitored processes can in fact disobey the given limit until the check reoccurs.

+* <code>-limit-time</code>

+    Limits the monitored process by the runtime measured in real seconds.
+This means that the agent does not oversee the CPU time of the process nor any other CPU related metric.